LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 {% maincolumn "assets/img/blog/WindTurbines/wind_turbine_output_train_test_xgb.png" "Figure 9 top: Fractional turbine power output in the training subset, as observed (green histogram) and modeled by XGBoost (blue histogram).
 The overlap between the two distributions appears in a blue-green shade.
 Bottom: same for the testing subset." %}

-Note how modeling of the spike at zero and the bump near the upper end of the spectrum is significantly better than with the random forest models.
+{% marginfigure "Fig10" "assets/img/blog/WindTurbines/H100_vs_H10.png" "Figure 10: Scatter plot of horizontal wind speed at 100m above ground versus that at 10m above ground, in zone 9.
+(The wind speed units are unknown.)" %}Note how, in the training subset, modeling of the spike at 0 and the bump near 1 is significantly better than with the random forest models.
+Unfortunately this does not generalize well to the testing subset, hinting at overfitting.
+For further insight, Figure 10 plots horizontal wind speeds measured at 100m above ground, versus 10m, in zone 9.
+The simplest model for vertical wind profiles is a [power law](https://en.wikipedia.org/wiki/Wind_profile_power_law), according to which the ratio of wind speeds at two different heights is a constant.
+Here we see that this model is not very good for the data at hand.
+The ratio between the two wind speeds in Figure 10 varies between about 1.3 and 3.0, demonstrating that knowledge of the wind speed at one height provides only limited information about wind speed at another height.
+This will make it difficult for a regressor algorithm to correctly identify the cut-in speed of a turbine{% sidenote 'WTSN-8' 'Exact heights of the turbines in the hackathon data set are not known, although it would be reasonable to assume they are somewhere between 10 and 100m.' %} in the training subset, and hence to predict when the turbine power output will be zero in the testing subset.
+A similar argument explains the defective modeling of the bump near 1 in Figure 9, bottom.

-After finishing optimization, I computed the performance measure on the test set for the public leaderboard of the hackathon.
+I computed the performance measure for XGBoost on the test set of the public leaderboard of the hackathon.
 This yielded
 {% math %}
 {\rm RMSE} \;=\; 0.167607.
 {% endmath %}

-For the record, Figure 10 shows a plot of feature importances, averaged over all turbines.
+For the record, Figure 11 shows a plot of feature importances, averaged over all turbines.

-{% maincolumn 'assets/img/blog/WindTurbines/xgb35_feature_importances.png' 'Figure 10: Feature importances for the XGBoost model, averaged over all turbines.
-Feature labels are the same as those in Figure 6.' %}
+{% maincolumn 'assets/img/blog/WindTurbines/xgb35_feature_importances.png' 'Figure 11: Feature importances for the XGBoost model, averaged over all turbines.
+Feature labels are the same as those in Figure 7.' %}

-In contrast with random forest models, XGBoost is able to make better use of the "DAYOFYEAR" and "HOUR" features.
+XGBoost makes better use of the "DAYOFYEAR" and "HOUR" features than the random forest models.
 Here for example, "DAYOFYEAR" is the third most important feature, whereas in random forest models it scores below all the wind velocity measurements.

 As suggested earlier, I tried to improve on this result by first classifying turbine outputs as either "equal to zero" or "greater than zero", and then performing a regression on the latter outputs.
 Both steps were performed with XGBoost, but no improvement was obtained.
-Perhaps this is not so surprising, given how well the "regression-only" XGBoost is able to model the spike at zero.
+Perhaps this is not so surprising in the light of the above discussion of Figure 10.

 {% marginnote "btt-4" "[Back to Top](#TopOfPage)" %}